cpske/ISP/index.md

 </td>
 <td markdown="span">
 Intro to database concepts and how to use a database in code.
-Tables, field types, identity fields, relating tables, the basic CRUD operations.
+Tables, field types, identity fields, relating tables, basic CRUD operations.
 </td>
 </tr>